klandon/rbac-demo/README.md

 User "george" set.
 ```

-- Now lets set george to point to a certain cluster in this case docker-desktop
+- Set george to point to a certain cluster in this case docker-desktop

 ```
 github/rbac-demo/.certs  master ✗ system                                                                                                                                                                                              33m ⚑ ✚ ◒